Tackling IBM's challenge to design trust and transparency for AI-powered healthcare

 1

-Research board
+Research resource board

 Impact metrics